csye6225-eashan-roy/tf-gcp-infra/README.md

 terraform destroy

 - Infra provisioned independent of Terraform
-Cloud storage bucket (zip of cloud function's source code is uploaded here as an object) DNS zone (Note: A, SPF, DKIM, MX records are created via tf, only the zone is manually setup)
+DNS zone (Note: A, SPF, DKIM, MX records are created via tf, only the zone is manually setup)

 - GitHub Actions workflow